23 Common Myths About Veins

 About 35% of people who form DVT (clots in deep veins) seem to be affected by congenital disease which can be diagnosed with a blood test.

 FALSE.
-During our free vein health screening, I am surprised to see how many patients with spider veins also have varicose veins.
+During our Vein Screening, I am surprised to see how many patients with spider veins also have varicose veins.
 In my opinion, it is advisable to do an ultrasound to see which should be treated as spider veins and which should be treated as varicose veins.
 The wrong treatment could lead to clots to propagate into a larger vein, which could then move into the deep veins and could even eventually make its way into the lungs, etc. You need to know what you are treating!

 FALSE.
 If they are very close to the skin and thin walled, they can spontaneously bleed.